-Sunday, October 1st "Managing Yourself in the Organization"
+Sunday, April 26 "Managing Humans in the Organization (including yourself)"

-Time Topic/Activity Deliverable 9:00am Human Nature, Reflexive Practitioner, Management Styles, Action Plans for development & performance review of self & employees Watch video: TEDTalk of Susan Cain, Quiet: The Power of Introverts .
-10:30am Presentation Tools for webinar 11:00am Seminar Required Reading for the Day : Scott, Fierce Leadership OR Yokoyama & Michelli, When Fish Fly 12:00pm LUNCH 1:00 Managing a Meeting, Writing Memos & Professional E-mails 2:00pm Memo/E-mail Writing & Managing a Meeting Workshop: Break out into groups of 3 students.
-Note: Pick your teams wisely.
-These will also be your groups for the final presentation/webinar.
-Done in class & after: Assignment # 3.
+Time Topic/Activity Deliverable 9:00am Management Styles, Organizational Culture, Learning Organizations 10:45am Seminar Reading: Kenny & Ngaroimata Fraser, Living Indigenous Leadership 12:00pm LUNCH 1:00 Managing Meetings, Developing Agendas, Writing Effective E-mails 2:00pm Workshop: Break out into groups of 3 students Done in class & after: Assignment # 3 workshop.
 Each student takes turns being manager of the small group.
 "Manage a meeting" to find resolution to an issue from a case study provided (each student will have a different case).
-After class, each student writes an e- mail with a memo to their small group explaining the problem and outlining the recommended resolution.
-Request feedback from the group.
-After the manager incorporates feedback received (or if not- why), post the memo on canvas by 10/9.
+After class, each student writes an e-mail to their small group explaining the problem and outlining the recommended resolution.
+Request feedback from the group on your e-mail.
+After the manager incorporates feedback received (or if not- why), post the e-mail on canvas by 5/9.
 2:30pm Managing a Meeting workshop "" repeat with different student as manager.
 3:00pm Managing a Meeting workshop "" repeat with different student as manager.
 3:30pm Managing a Meeting workshop "" repeat with different student as manager.
 4:00pm End

-Saturday, October 14th "Managing Every Day"
+Saturday, May 9 "Managing Every Day"